Real Estate Financing

 An asset-based loan is secured by assets instead of emphasizing cash flow, which is typically real estate or whatever assets a business has on its balance sheet.
 The lender will use collateral that can be quickly and easily liquidated.
 Assets can also be accounts receivables, equipment, land, crop, purchase orders, and inventory.
 Asset-backed loans secured by collateral offered by Upwise are most often structured as term loans and revolving lines of credit.

-Real Estate Financing Details
+Commercial Real Estate Financing Details

-1 - 30 Years Ammortization
+1-30 Years Ammortization

 As Fast As 2 Weeks

-Real Estate Financing Pros vs Cons
+Real Estate Funding Pros vs Cons

 PROS